79th Street station (IRT Broadway–Seventh Avenue Line): 1940s to 1960s

+1970s to present

 In April 1988, the NYCTA unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service started in 1989, it was only implemented north of 137th Street–City College on weekdays, and 79th Street was served by both the 1 and the 9.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 In 1979, the New York City Landmarks Preservation Commission designated the space within the boundaries of the original station, excluding expansions made after 1904, as a city landmark.
 The station was designated along with eleven others on the original IRT.
 The original interiors were listed on the National Register of Historic Places in 2004.
+The southbound platform was closed for structural work in February 2024, followed by the northbound platform in March 2024.

 Station layout

 Like other local stations, 79th Street has four tracks and two side platforms.
-The two express tracks are used by the 2 train during daytime hours and the 3 train at all times.
-The platforms were originally 200 ft long, as at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 525 ft long.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 train during daytime hours and the 3 train at all times.
+The station is between 86th Street to the north and 72nd Street to the south.
+The platforms were originally 200 ft long, like at other local stations on the original IRT, but as a result of the 1958–1959 platform extension, became 525 ft long.
 The station was also originally 55.5 ft wide.